Code-Institute-Submissions/Milestone-project3-4/README.md

 The edit function is not as i want it.
 I am just not competent enough so far to do it better.
 The user experience is not so good because the user has to write all the ingredients and preparation steps again.
 I could go for a workaround, but i decided to keep it like this and keep searching for a solution.
 I ran out of time because the deadline was approaching fast and i needed to do the readme and some other stuff.
 Work in progress though

+I also want to learn how to give the user a "Are you sure you want to delete" message before deleting a recipe

 ## Technologies used

 * HTML 5